LaunchCode-Education-Archived/lc101-unit4-portland/objectives/README.md

 * Start first working prototype

 Technical
-* Use rigorous process for class and method definition
+* Use step-by-step process for class and method definition - the Rigorous Method Creation Process (RMCP)
-* Use rigorous method definition process in technical interview pair programming and whiteboarding
+* Use the RMCP in technical interview pair programming and whiteboarding
-* Use rigorous method definition process to develop unit tests
+* Use the RMCP to develop unit tests

 ### Week 4